ctb/twill-legacy/docs/overview.rst

 Downloading twill
 -----------------

-The latest release of twill is twill version 2.0.
+The latest release of twill is twill version 3.0.
 It is available for `download`_ from the Python Package Index, and you can use Python's `pip`_ tool to install or upgrade twill.
 Please see the :ref:`changelog` for what's new in this version.

-twill 2.0 works with Python 2.7 and 3.5 to 3.9.
+twill 3.0 works with Python 3.6 and newer.

 To start using twill, install it and then type ``twill``.
 At the prompt, type::